What is Business Email Compromise and how can you prevent it?

 What is Business Email Compromise (BEC)?

-BEC is a cyberattack where criminals impersonate executives, vendors, or trusted partners via email to trick employees into transferring funds, changing payment details, or sharing sensitive data.
-Unlike malware-based attacks, BEC emails contain no malicious attachments or URLs, so they don't trigger traditional security filters.
-They exploit human psychology, trust relationships, and urgency rather than technical vulnerabilities.
-In 2025, BEC attacks accounted for $3.04 billion with attackers increasingly using sophisticated tactics to create more convincing and personalized fraudulent communications.
+BEC is a cyberattack where criminals impersonate an executive, vendor, or trusted partner over email to trick an employee into transferring funds, changing payment details, or sharing sensitive data.
+Unlike malware-based attacks, BEC emails contain no malicious attachment or link, so they don't trigger traditional security filters.
+They exploit trust, authority, and urgency rather than a technical flaw.
+In 2025, BEC accounted for $3.05 billion in reported losses [1].

 What are the main types of BEC attacks?